 ECOSHARE Pte.
 Ltd. is a private limited company based in Singapore, and a Rainforest Project Foundation Netherlands initiative.
-One hundred percent of founding shares will be owned by TRP by late 2020; TRP will consider selling 10% to raise initial funding.
+One hundred percent of founding shares will be owned by TRP by Summer 2023.
 All activities and expenses are provided by volunteers around the globe.

 ECOSHARE Pte Ltd Singapore will handle all commercial sales and investment activities.
 ECOSHARE will own the long-term forest and coastal marine ecosystem contract leases.